-An involuntary leave of absence will be issued to any student who engages, or threatens to engage, in behavior which poses imminent danger of causing harm to self or others, or engages, or threatens to engage, in behavior that might cause property damage.
-Any student engaging in behavior that has a negative effect on the emotional or physical welfare of any member of the King's community may also be subject to an Involuntary Leave of Absence.
+An involuntary leave of absence will be issued to any student who engages, or threatens to engage, in behavior which poses a direct threat to others or to property damage.
+A student who poses a significant risk to the health or safety of any member of the King's community may be subject to an Involuntary Leave of Absence.
 When issued an Involuntary Leave of Absence, students remain responsible for any financial obligations to the College based on the date of official withdrawal and the College's tuition cancellation policy.